California Bearing Ratio of Soil

 CBR Field Testing Equipment (ASTM D4429):

-- Penetration Piston for CBR which is the same piston used for the laboratory method, but different equipment is required to provide enough resistance to load the piston.
+- Penetration Piston for CBR is the same piston used for the laboratory method, but different equipment is required to provide enough resistance to load the piston.

 - Field CBR Test Apparatus are various components positioned against a reaction load, such as a heavy truck or weighted framework, which applies force to the penetration piston through extension rods selected for proper spacing.
 Surcharge plates simulate loads from overlying materials, and a support bridge isolates the dial gauge to avoid interference from loads in the test area.